good707/leasechecker/README.md

 # ClearLease

-ClearLease reads a residential lease, flags the clauses worth worrying about, checks them against real tenant-protection law for the lease's state, and hands back a plain-English "fairness score" — so a renter doesn't have to be a lawyer to know what they're signing.
+Clearlease takes a pdf or text of your rental agreement, highlgihts the clauses and parts worth worrying about, checks them through a database of the states' laws and hands back a easy to understand "fairness score" based on those criterias.

 ## The problem

 Most renters sign a lease they don't fully understand.
-Predatory clauses — illegal fees, waived rights, one-sided liability terms — are common, hard to spot in dense legal language, and hit low-income renters hardest, since they're the least likely to be able to afford a lawyer to check first.
-ClearLease is a first line of defense: upload a lease, get back exactly which clauses are risky, why, and what to do about it.
+Predatory clauses such as illegal fees, waived rights, and one-sided liability terms are common and are hard to spot for the average eye.
+These hit low income renters hardest because they're the least likely to be able to afford a lawyer to check the rental agreement beforehand.
+Clearlease is a free solution to that problem.
+They upload a lease and get back exactly which clauses are risky, why they're risky, and what to do about it.

 ## How it works

 1. **Validate** — a quick classifier check confirms the uploaded document is actually a residential lease before spending a full analysis on it.
-2. **Analyze** — the lease text and the tenant-protection law for the selected state are sent to an LLM with a structured prompt that returns a fairness score (0–100), a list of flagged clauses with severity ratings and exact quotes, and a list of things the lease actually gets right — not just a one-sided list of complaints.
+2. **Analyze** — the lease text and the tenant-protection law for the selected state are sent to a Large Language Model with a structured prompt that returns a fairness score (0–100), a list of flagged clauses with severity ratings and exact quotes, and a list of things the lease actually gets right and not just a list of what the agreement did wrong.
 3. **Chat** — for any flagged clause, the renter can ask follow-up questions and get a plain-English answer scoped to that specific clause and state.

 Available as both a web app (Next.js) and a native iOS app (SwiftUI), sharing the same backend.